parsingphase/phetch/README.md

 You will need to supply a transparent png/gif as  the watermark.
 The watermark is assumed to be white-on-transparent and will be inverted when being applied to a lighter area.

-For usage, `python3 automark.py --help`
+For usage, `python automark.py --help`

     usage: automark.py [-h] [--limit LIMIT] [--resize MAX_EDGE] dir